jharwell/sierra/docs/src/tutorials/trial.rst

    This will run a batch of 7 experiments using a correlated random walk robot controller (CRW), across which the swarm size will be varied from 1..64, by powers of 2.
-Within each experiment, 3 copies of each simulation will be run (each will different random seeds), for a total of 21 ARGoS simulations.
+Within each experiment, 3 copies of each simulation will be run (each with different random seeds), for a total of 21 ARGoS simulations.
 On a reasonable machine it should take about 10 minutes or so to run.
 After it finishes, you can go to ``$HOME/exp`` and find all the simulation outputs, including camera ready graphs!
-For an explanation of SIERRA's runtime directory tree, see :ref:`ln-runtime-exp-tree`.
+For an explanation of SIERRA's runtime directory tree, see :ref:`ln-usage-runtime-exp-tree`.